 It’s important to note that only one foot lands on the ground just outside the agility ladder.
 Continue this hopping pattern alternating between the left and right foot landing outside the ladder after each double foot hop.

 Once a run is completed in both directions on the ladder a single repetition is counted.
-Here we want to focus on getting used to the pattern first and then shift the focus onto speeding up the tempo of the drill.
-I recommend performing 4 to 6 runs in a sequence along with the other two drills mentioned here on conditioning days.
+Here you want to focus on getting used to the pattern first.
+Once you do this you can then shift your focus onto speeding up the tempo of the drill.
+I recommend performing 4 to 6 runs in a sequence along with the other two drills mentioned here on your conditioning days.

 The agility ladder is a tremendous conditioning tool to elevate your cardiovascular fitness and athletic conditioning.
-Also it should be stated that this style of training is scalable and drills can be intensified by increasing repetitions, or by loading to perform the drills with a weighted vest as I demonstrated in the last two videos.
+Also you can scale this training.
+The drills can be intensified by increasing repetitions, or by loading to perform the drills with a weighted vest.
+As you probably noticed I demonstrated that in the last two videos.